prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Armstrong_Number/README.md

 ## _Description_:
   Here, the user enter a random number and the program will tell that the entered number is armstrong or not.

+## _Workflow Steps _:

+1.)
+Firstly, the program demands a numerical value from the user.

+2.)
+Now, it will check the conditions passing through loops.

+    a.) storing the value in a temporary variable called local.

+    b.)cheching the square of each digit in the number and storing it in sum variable.

+    c.)
+Using if else to check whether the value stored in variable sum is equal to number or not.

+3.)
+Printing the results according to the loop it entered

 ## _Compilation Steps_:
 1.)
 Run this program in a proper IDE e.g. Pycharm, VScode ,Jupyter notebook etc or any Online compiler like Repelit.